Opinion - Word&Way

 HomeOpinion (Page 10)

-Contributing writer Greg Mamula offers the latest entry in a six-part series on the future of the church.
-In this fifth article, he focuses on how we should invite people from isolation to inclusion.
+Contributing writer Greg Mamula offers the final entry in a six-part series on the future of the church.
+In this article, he focuses on the importance of developing multiple revenue streams.